royalmo/docker-networks/README.md

   tasks.

   Imagine your laptop is connected to the internet through WiFi (or Ethernet) with the IPv4 `192.168.1.5`.
-If a new container is attached to the *host* network, Docker will "try to connect a new device to your router", so that, for example, the new container's IPv4 address is `192.158.1.7`.
+If a new container is attached to the *macvlan* network, Docker will "try to connect a new device to your router", so that, for example, the new container's IPv4 address is `192.158.1.7`.
 You can set it up to use DHCP or a manual configuration.